An Ergonomic, Customizable Soft Robotic Glove toward Personalized Hand Rehabilitation: Discussion

-\textbf{Conclusion.} In summary, the proposed dual-action fabric-based soft robotic glove demonstrates that patient-specific, ergonomically informed design can improve both comfort and functional performance in hand rehabilitation devices.
-The symmetrical-chamber architecture, realized through CNC heat sealing, produces actuators that conform closely to the finger dorsum and support independent flexion, extension, and thumb abduction across all five digits.
-Actuator and system-level characterization confirmed mechanical outputs adequate for ADL-relevant tasks.
-Initial evaluation with healthy subjects and individuals with cervical SCI provides encouraging preliminary evidence of the device's functional utility.
-Further controlled clinical investigation is needed to fully establish its therapeutic efficacy and support translation to rehabilitation practice.
+\textbf{Conclusion.} In summary, the proposed glove demonstrates that a customizable, ergonomically informed design can improve both comfort and functional performance in hand rehabilitation.
+Realized through CNC heat sealing, the symmetrical-chamber actuators are designed to conform to the finger dorsum and to provide active flexion, extension, and thumb abduction across all five digits, with mechanical output adequate for ADL-relevant tasks.
+Evaluation in healthy subjects and individuals with cervical SCI provides encouraging preliminary evidence of functional utility; further controlled clinical investigation is needed to establish therapeutic efficacy and support translation to practice.